Quantum decoherence and relaxation in long-baseline neutrino data: Results

-The top panel of Figure~\ref{fig:2d.dm32.s23.s13.dcp.c1.c2.c3.minos.plus.t2k} presents the $\Delta m^2_{32} - \sin^2\theta_{23}$ projections.
-We observe that there is an effect on the best-fit values for some of the scenarios with regard to $\sin^2 \theta_{23}$.
-For those scenarios, the inclusion of the decoherence moves the best-fit value to $\sin^2 \theta_{23}\neq \frac{1}{2}$, modifying the result obtained for the standard oscillation scenario, where $\sin^2 \theta_{23} = \frac{1}{2}$.
-However, more important than that, it is also observed that the allowed regions for all cases and values of $n$ are not significantly different to the standard oscillation case.
+There is no significant effect of the decoherence and relaxation models on the standard oscillation parameters, as we can see from Figure~\ref{fig:2d.dm32.s23.s13.dcp.c1.c2.c3.minos.plus.t2k}.
+The top panel of this figure presents the $\Delta m^2_{32} - \sin^2\theta_{23}$ projections, from where we do observe that for some scenarios the inclusion of the decoherence moves the best-fit value to $\sin^2 \theta_{23}\neq \frac{1}{2}$, modifying the result obtained for the standard oscillation scenario, where $\sin^2 \theta_{23} = \frac{1}{2}$.
 There are small differences observed for $n = 0$, which will be discussed later.
-The bottom panel of Figure~\ref{fig:2d.dm32.s23.s13.dcp.c1.c2.c3.minos.plus.t2k} shows the $\delta_{\rm CP}-\sin^2\theta_{13}$ allowed regions.
-There are some effect on these regions due to the decoherence and relaxation scenarios.
-Such results are obviously dominated by the T2K $\nu_e+\bar{\nu}_e$ appearance signal, which, as we know from Figure~\ref{spectrum.effect.of.gamma_0.minos.t2k}, is more sensitive to $n = -2$ and $n = 0$ than to $n = +2$.
-These effects are noted on our allowed regions, where the change in the plane $\delta_{\rm CP}-\sin^2\theta_{13}$ is smaller for $n = +2$ than for the others.
+From the bottom panel of Figure~\ref{fig:2d.dm32.s23.s13.dcp.c1.c2.c3.minos.plus.t2k}, which shows the $\delta_{\rm CP}-\sin^2\theta_{13}$ allowed regions, we note an effect on these regions due to some of the decoherence and relaxation scenarios, when compared to the standard oscillation model.
+The effect being smaller for $n = +2$ than for the other values of $n$.
+Such results are obviously dominated by the T2K $\nu_e+\bar{\nu}_e$ appearance signal which, as we know from Figure~\ref{spectrum.effect.of.gamma_0.minos.t2k}, is more sensitive to $n = -2$ and $n = 0$ than to $n = +2$.